ldoocy/project_template/README.md

 Some individuals are more likely to let strangers approach them whereas others may be much more apprehensive.
 We believe this may be accounted for within the repulsive social forces term.
 This would allow agents requiring more personal space to react more strongly to other nearby agents, while agents requiring less personal space will react less strongly.

+### Requirements

+* The model shall produce agent behavior that replicates human behavior under similar circumstances (assessed looking at real human behavior data)
+* The model shall include individual characteristics that each agent will have (e.g., personality type)
+* Agents in the model shall behave according to both individual characteristics, as well as social factors
+* The model shall simulate collective behavior in different physical environments

 ### Experiment and Model Validation

 To examine the effect of personality differences on collective behavior, we manipulated environment and crowd composition (i.e., whether all agents have the same personality or have mixed personality types).
 From this, we created the following conditions: